 Venezuela expels top US diplomat, two others

-President Nicolas Maduro ordered the expulsion of the top US diplomat in Venezuela and two other embassy officials Monday, accusing them of plotting acts of sabotage with the opposition.
+President Nicolas Maduro ordered the expulsion of the top US diplomat in Venezuela and two other embassy officials, accusing them of plotting acts of sabotage with the opposition.

 Maduro gave charge d'affaires Kelly Keiderling, who has held the post since 2011, and the two other diplomats 48 hours to leave the country.

 "Yankees go home, get out of Venezuela!" the leftist leader said in a public address, adding that he had instructed Foreign Minister Elias Jaua to throw out the three Americans.

 The United States and Venezuela have been without mutual ambassadors since 2010, making Keiderling the most senior US diplomat in Caracas.